JuliaQuantumControl/QuOptimalControl.jl/README.md

 ρt = ψt' * ψt

 prob_GRAPE = ClosedStateTransfer(
-    [sx, sy],
+    H_ctrl = [sx, sy],
-    [0.0 * sz],
+    H_drift = [0.0 * sz],
-    ρ1,
+    X_init = ρ1,
-    ρt,
+    X_target = ρt,
-    1.0,
+    duration = 1.0,
-    1 / 10,
+    timestep = 1 / 10,
-    10,
+    n_timeslices = 10,
-    2,
+    n_pulses = 2,
-    GRAPE_approx(GRAPE)
+    n_ensemble = 1,
+    norm2 = 1.0,
+    GRAPE_approx()
 )

 sol = solve(prob_GRAPE)
 ```

-Then we can analyse the output pulse that is returned!
+And the approximate GRAPE algorithm will solve the problem automatically, there's no need to define anything else!

+### How does it work?

+We utilise Julia's multiple dispatch (where the Julia compiler decides which code to run based on the types of the problem) to keep the code clean.
+This means that when the solve function is called it passes over to a specific implementation of the algorithm for the problem in hand.

+Using GRAPE as an example, there is a lot of similarity between different problem types when calculating the propagators but the gradient, figure of merit and evolution functions are different.
+We use multiple dispatch to choose the correct set of functions (this doesn't incur any time cost because the types are known).

 ## Functionality
-* Create a closed system problem using a piecewise control and solve using GRAPE (approx. gradients and autodiff) or dCRAB
+* Closed system problems (using GRAPE, dCRAB and Autodiff)
+    * State transfer
+    * Synthesise unitary propagators
+* Open system problems (solving in Liouville space using GRAPE and dCRAB, Autodiff coming)
+    * State transfer
-* Closed loop optimisation (at own risk) using dCRAB
+* Closed loop optimisation using dCRAB
-* See Examples.jl for examples!
+    * Use at own risk, improvements coming
+* Ensemble optimisation
+* Lots of examples (in progress but I'm only one person)

 ## Why Julia?

 Julia is the perfect language to develop these tools in because:
 1. it's easy to express mathematics in
 2. it's really fast and thats what we care about
-3. multiple dispatch makes it easy to code in
+3. multiple dispatch makes it easy to write flexile code
-4. Python is inflexible (see multiple dispatch and speed)
+4. good python interop (package coming)
-5. The automatic differentiation tooling is really good and improving quickly
+5. automatic differentiation tooling is great and improving

 This package is a rework of the OCToolbox.jl package but with extra functionality, and more algorithms.

 ## MVP

 What I consider the requirements for a minimimum viable package!

 We need to be able to use all of the following algorithms in both open and closed systems efficiently.